dgiguer/complete-and-validated-genomes-from-a-metagenome/README.md

 Daniel J Giguere, Alexander T Bacheli

+**EBI is currently unable to make the read files associated with the Project public due to technical issue.
+Raw reads are available to download (link here when finished uploading) in the mean time.**

 This repository is intended to accompany the [pre-print](https://www.biorxiv.org/content/10.1101/2020.04.08.032540v1) by providing the code used, and an example for the circos plot visualizations.
 The main pipeline can be found in [validation-work-flow-final.sh](validation-work-flow-final.sh).
+Fasta files of the genomes are available [here](data/genomes)

 ### Orienting genomes on dnaA gene